Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/bars.md

 ```

 It is much easier to set up a new instance using this prototype. `GothicBar` without modifications can be found as the `GothicBar@` instance, which we used to create the bar in the example above.
-`GothicBar` is located in the middle of the screen and looks exactly like the Gothic Underwater Bar.
+`GothicBar` is located in the middle of the screen and looks exactly like the Gothic underwater bar.
-But let us make a bar that hangs in the top left of the picture and displays the experience points.
+But let us make a bar that is located in the top left of the screen and displays players experience points.
 Derive `GothicBar` again and only change the position.
 Of course add a loop using the [FrameFunctions](frame_functions.md):
 ```dae
 // Instance created from